ismael-miguel/imgjs/README.md

      - `mode` - How the image will be rendered (square or line).
 Values: `square` (default), `line`, `hline` and `vline`
      - `encoder` - Accepts any value returned by `.getEncoders`.
 Current values:
          - `none` - Pure plaintext, untouched
-         - `lzw` - Uses lzw compression to reduce the size of the text
+         - `minimify` - Reduces the size of the code, producing an almost-unreadable version.
+Options:
+             - `comments` - Indicates to all comments that are safe to remove
+             - `whitespace` - Indicates to clean all whitespaces that are safe to delete
+             - `unsafe` - **REALLY** eager and agressive reduction. **MAY CAUSE SYNTAX ERRORS!!!**
          - `shortcode` - Uses 1-byte compression with a static dictionary, to reduce greatly the size.
 Options:
              - `minimify` - Accepts a boolean value.
 Runs the code through `minimify` before storing
              - `options` - Options used by `minimify`
          - `shortcode2` - More complex, requiring 2 bytes to compress the values.
 This can reduce almost 4x more than `shortcode`.
-         - `minimify` - Reduces the size of the code, producing an almost-unreadable version.
-Options:
-             - `comments` - Indicates to all comments that are safe to remove
-             - `whitespace` - Indicates to clean all whitespaces that are safe to delete
-             - `unsafe` - **REALLY** eager and agressive reduction. **MAY CAUSE SYNTAX ERRORS!!!**
      - `options` - Passes options to the encoders
  - `decode(img)` - Accepts a simple `<canvas>` or `<img>`, returning the decoded content from the image
  - `getEncoders()` - Returns an array with the list of all the available encoders